-"proposed" from the docket entry.

-(3) If the motion to seal is denied, the document will remain sealed and the word "proposed" will remain in the docket entry for the document in order to preserve the record.
+- (2) If the motion to seal is granted, the clerk will remove the word "proposed" from the docket entry. - (3) If the motion to seal is denied, the document will remain sealed and the word "proposed" will remain in the docket entry for the document in order to preserve the record.
 The document will not be considered by the court, except as provided herein or as otherwise ordered by the court.
-A party desiring to remove a proposed sealed document or docket entry therefor from the docket sheet must file a motion to strike in accordance with Local Civil Rule 7.1.
-A party whose motion to seal is denied but that desires the court to consider a proposed sealed document as a publicly filed document shall file the document as a public document within 3 days after entry of the order denying the motion to seal or within such other period as the court directs.
+A person desiring to remove a proposed sealed document or docket entry therefor from the docket sheet must file a motion to strike in accordance with Local Civil Rule 7.1.
+A person whose motion to seal is denied but that desires the court to consider a proposed sealed document as a publicly filed document shall file the document as a public document within 3 days after entry of the order denying the motion to seal or within such other period as the court directs.